Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

 Tidy reads HTML, XHTML, and XML files and writes cleaned-up markup.
+For

-conformant to the HTML specifications and that works in most browsers.
+to the HTML specifications and that works in most browsers.

 A common use of Tidy is to convert plain HTML to XHTML.
-For generic
+For generic XML

-and pretty printing.
+pretty printing.

 If no input file is specified, Tidy reads the standard input.
-If no
+If no output

-output file is specified, Tidy writes the tidied markup to the standard
+file is specified, Tidy writes the tidied markup to the standard output.

 OPTIONS

 Tidy supports two different kinds of options.
-Purely command-line
+Purely command-line options,

-command-line, not in configuration files.
-They are listed in the first
+in configuration files.
+They are listed in the first part of this section.

-part of this section.
-Configuration options, on the other hand, can
+Configuration options, on the other hand, can either be passed on the com-

-either be passed on the command line, starting with two dashes --, or
+mand line, starting with two dashes --, or specified in a configuration

-specified in a configuration file, using the option name, followed by a
+file, using the option name, followed by a colon :, plus the value, without

-in the second part of this section, with a sample config file.
+with a sample config file.

-For command-line options that expect a numerical argument, a default is
+For command-line options that expect a numerical argument, a default is as-

-option without a value is simply discarded and reported as an error.
+a value is simply discarded and reported as an error.

-Using a command-line option is sometimes equivalent to setting the
+Using a command-line option is sometimes equivalent to setting the value of

-configuration option quiet to yes.
+quiet to yes.

-Single-letter command-line options without an associated value can be
+Single-letter command-line options without an associated value can be com-

-combined; for example '-i', '-m' and '-u' may be combined as '-imu'.
+bined; for example '-i', '-m' and '-u' may be combined as '-imu'.

 File manipulation